Day 1 : Finding Center

 The piano key surface is not flat.

-- at the center my right hand starts off in the UP position:
+– At center, my right hand starts off in the UP position:

 PLAY the notes under each middle finger.